Manipulative people are emotionally and mentally draining. Unfortunately, we can’t always escape them.

 You: You did have to hunt me down today, and I can see how that is frustrating.
 (In this case, you aren’t accepting the premise of ‘always’ but calmly acknowledging that today he had to do this.)

 When employing the fogging technique, you remain calm and emotionally detached in the face of aggression.

 It’s an effective strategy because you aren’t engaging with the exaggerated bits or allowing yourself to be sucked into an argument.

 This deflates the energy of the situation but keeps you firmly rooted in what’s true in this scenario.
 You never concede points that aren’t true.

-For example, in the above scenario, if you have only forgotten 2 out of 10 times to enter your tracking information, your coworker is being hyperbolic in his discussion with you.
+For example, in the above scenario, if you have only forgotten 2 out of 10 times to enter your tracking information, your coworker is being hyperbolic in his discussion.

 You don’t have to agree with things that aren’t true, but you can acknowledge what is true: that you did forget today.